netdata/go.d.plugin/modules/x509check/README.md

 ### source

-These metrics apply to the configured source.
+These metrics refer to the configured source.

 Labels: